zerotier/terraform-multicloud-quickstart/README.md

 ## Technical Prerequisites

 This Quickstart was written on an OSX laptop from a residential ISP.

-Terraform will create a ZeroTier network, then bootstrap instances on Digital Ocean, Amazon Web Services, Google Compute Platform, and Microsoft Azure.
+To follow along step by step, you will need to create service accounts on Digital Ocean, and at least one other cloud vendor.
+You will need git, a text editor, and a copy of Terraform 1.0.0 or later installed locally.

-To follow along step by step, you'll need to create a service account on Digital Ocean and at least one other cloud vendor.
+Terraform will create a ZeroTier network, then bootstrap a single instance on each of Digital Ocean, Amazon Web Services, Google Compute Platform, and Microsoft Azure.

 ## Configure the Quickstart repository